Flour Mill Community Farm

 The Flour Mill Community Farm, an urban farm initiative in Sudbury, Ontario, is offering a structured Summer Youth Volunteer Program that allows high school students to earn up to 120 community service hours.
 Students volunteer 15 hours per week through hands-on work in sustainable agriculture, food security, and community outreach.

-Eligibility: Open to all Ontario high school students (Grades 9–12)
+Open to all Ontario high school students (Grades 9–12)

 Location: Flour Mill Community Farm, Sudbury, ON